 On successful completion of the UKCC Level 3 all coaches should be able to:

-The course consists of 3 modules, 2 of which are delivered face-face, and one as development in the coaching workplace, supported by a trained RFU mentor.
+The course consists of 3 modules, 2 of which are delivered face-face, and one as development in the coaching workplace, supported by a trained Scottish Rugby educator.
 The course lasts one year and applicants should make themselves available for all modules.
 The course is a mixture of practical and classroom based activities.

 Assessment is competency based allowing you to be continually assessed & receive support & action planning throughout the course.
 Coaches will also be externally assessed at least twice in their own coaching environment.